warezoid/bitcointags/docs/DOCUMENTATION.md

 ### Graphic.
-The Graphics section focuses on the technical aspects of graphical elements such as loading animations, tag preparation and display, and other related processes.
+The Graphics section focuses on the technical aspects of graphical elements such as tag preparation and display, and other related processes.

 This section partially overlaps with the [Errors section](#errors).
 However, for better clarity, these two sections have been deliberately separated.